selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-nominate-selendra.md

 ```

 You can check the transaction status by using the value of the `InBlock` in
-[Polkascan](https://polkascan.io/polkadot-cc1).
+[Selendra block explorer](https://explorer.selendra.org/).
 Also, you can verify the bonding state under the
-[Staking](https://portal.selendra.org/#/staking/actions) page on the Polkadot-JS Apps Dashboard.
+[Staking](https://portal.selendra.org/#/staking/actions) page on the Selendra-Portal Dashboard.

 ### Step 3.
 Nominate a validator